-- Passport – I advice all to take a passport right away (tatkal is better) than to rush at the last-minute.
+- Passport – I advise all to take a passport right away (tatkal is better) than to rush at the last minute.
 (I did the same mistake – it leads to unnecessary tension and pressure)

 - Money is important but not more than will power and patience